-Senior Lecturer - Graphic Design
+Senior Lecturer - Communication Design

 Phone: +64 9 921 9999 ext 8017

-PhD, Auckland University of Technology
+- PhD, Auckland University of Technology

-MA (First Class Hons), University of Auckland.
+- MA (First Class Hons), University of Auckland.

-Diploma in Teaching, Auckland Teachers College.
+- Diploma in Teaching, Auckland Teachers College

 Peter teaches across the undergraduate and postgraduate degrees, focusing particularly on design history, theory and practice as well as calligraphy.
 He received AUT’s ‘distinguished teaching award’ in 2006.

 - The relationship of popular culture and business history